-Running the container server on a specified port To run a container server on a specific port, specify the $\ensuremath{-}\ensuremath{\text{port}}$ option, for example: it_container -port 1111 it_container -port 2222 This port is used for the container service.
+Running the container server on a specified port

+To run a container server on a specific port, specify the -port option, for example:

+'''

+it_container -port 1111

+it_container -port 2222

+'''

+This port is used for the container service.
 This is also the port for the wsdl_publish plug-in.
 The container administrative client uses wsdl_publish to get contracts for the container service and for all other services hosted by the container.

-This port number can then be used by a container service administration client when contacting the container server, for example: it_container_admin -port 1111 Specifying configuration to the container server You can run it_container without any configuration.
-This is sufficient for many simple applications.
+This port number can then be used by a container service administration client when contacting the container server, for example:

+'''

+it_container_admin -port 1111

+'''

+Specifying configuration to the container server

+You can run it_container without any configuration, and this is sufficient for many simple applications.
 However, if your application requires additional settings, you can start it_container with command-line configuration.

 For simple applications, the container server loads any plug-ins that you need to instantiate your service, so you do not normally need to configure a plug-ins list, or any other configuration.
 However, some advanced features may involve launching it_container with command-line configuration.

-The following example is from the $\tabla samples \tabla vanced \locator demo and shows running the locator service in the container server:$ it_container -BUSname demo.locator.service -BUSdomain_name locator -BUSconfig_domains_dir//etc -publish -file //etc/ContainerService.url In this example, the locator service picks up specific configuration from its
+The following example is from the ..samples\advanced\locator demo and shows running the locator service in the container server:

+'''

+it_container -BUSname demo.locator.service -BUSdomain_name

+locator -BUSconfig_domains_dir ../../etc -publish -file

+../../etc/ContainerService.url

+'''